TPZ-CORE/tpz_core/README.md

 ## Disclaimer and Credits

-- Credits to KadDarem (Jump On Studios) for all the shared modules, utilities and components.
+- Credits to KadDarem (Jump On Studios) for all the shared modules, utilities and components which are taken from [jo libs)](https://github.com/Jump-On-Studios/RedM-jo_libs)
 - Credits to VORP-CORE for the logic of Server & Client Callbacks, Notifications and to REDEM:RP for useful native and clothing functions.